aajanki/yle-dl/README.md

 ```

 Some tests succeed only when run on a Finnish IP address because some
 Areena streams are available only in Finland.
-To skip those test, set
+By default these tests
-the environment variable `ENABLE_FINLAND_TESTS` to 0:
+are skipped.
+The run all tests, set the environment variable
+`ENABLE_FINLAND_TESTS` to 1:

 ```
-export ENABLE_FINLAND_TESTS=0
+export ENABLE_FINLAND_TESTS=1
 python3 setup.py pytest
 ```